truevis/bse-recorder/README.md

 - High (256 kbps) - Better quality for music
 - Extreme (320 kbps) - Maximum quality, larger file size

+## Building from Source

+The project includes a `publish.bat` script that automates the build process:

+1. Clone the repository
+2. Run `publish.bat` from the command line
+3. The script will:
+   - Clean previous build files
+   - Remove any duplicate source files
+   - Build a self-contained, single-file executable
+   - Copy the executable to the "output" folder
+   - Clean up temporary build files

+The resulting executable in the "output" folder is portable and doesn't require separate installation of the .NET runtime.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.